perslab/wgcna-toolbox/README.md

 e.g.

-`time Rscript /projects/jonatan/wgcna-src/rwgcna-pipeline/rwgcna_main.R --seurat_path /projects/jonatan/tmp-holst-hsl/RObjects/campbell_AgRP_neurons.RData --project_dir /projects/jonatan/tmp-rwgcna-tests/tmp-campbell-AgRP-22/ --meta.data_corr_col 'c("X2.group", "X3.batches", "X4.sex", "X5.Diet", "X6.FvF")' --meta.data_corr_filter_vals "c('X2.group', 'X3.batches', 'X4.sex', 'X5.Diet', 'X6.FvF')" --magma_gwas_dir /projects/jonatan/tmp-bmi-brain/data/magma/BMI-brain/ --gwas_filter_traits 'c("BMI", "T1D", "T2D")' --data_prefix campbell-AgRP-22 --min.cells 5 --do.center TRUE --genes_use PCA --pca_genes all --corFnc cor --networkType signed --hclustMethod complete --minClusterSize "c(15)" --deepSplit "c(1,2)" --pamStage "c(TRUE)" --moduleMergeCutHeight "c(0.2)" --jackstraw.num.replicate 500 --TOM.num.replicate 100 --replace T --organism mmusculus --n_cores 5`
+`time Rscript /projects/jonatan/wgcna-src/rwgcna-pipeline/rwgcna_main.R --seurat_path /projects/jonatan/tmp-holst-hsl/RObjects/campbell_AgRP_neurons.RData --project_dir /projects/jonatan/tmp-rwgcna-tests/tmp-campbell-AgRP-22/ --meta.data_corr_col 'c("X2.group", "X3.batches", "X4.sex", "X5.Diet", "X6.FvF")' --meta.data_corr_filter_vals "c('X2.group', 'X3.batches', 'X4.sex', 'X5.Diet', 'X6.FvF')" --magma_gwas_dir /projects/jonatan/tmp-bmi-brain/data/magma/BMI-brain/ --gwas_filter_traits 'c("BMI", "T1D", "T2D")' --data_prefix campbell-AgRP-22 --min.cells 5  --genes_use PCA --pca_genes all --corFnc cor --networkType signed --hclustMethod average --minClusterSize "c(15)" --deepSplit "c(1,2)" --pamStage "c(TRUE)" --moduleMergeCutHeight "c(0.2)" --jackstraw.num.replicate 500 --TOM.num.replicate 100 --organism mmusculus --n_cores 5 --autosave T

 ### Args

 * `seurat_path`: Path to Seurat object, preferably with some QC based on nUMI and percent.mito
 * `project_dir`: Optional.
 Project directory.
 Directory and subdirectories RObjects, plots, tables and log will be created if they do not exist.
 Defaults to the directory one level up from input data dir.
 * `data_prefix`: Dataset prefix for output files.
 Defaults to today's date.
+* `autosave`: Save at four checkpoints during the script to enable resuming the session in case of problems?
+Defaults to `T`.
+* `quit_session`: Specify a checkpoint (`checkpoint_1` to `checkpoint_4`) after which to quit the script.
+Defaults to `NULL`.
+* `resume`: Resume from a previous session image?
+Must have same path and data_prefix.
+Options are `checkpoint_1` - `checkpoint_4`.
+Defaults to `NULL`.
 * `resume`: Resume from a previous session image?
 Must have same path and data_prefix.
 Options are `checkpoint_1` - `checkpoint_4`.
 Defaults to `NULL`.
 * `meta.data_subset_col`: Specify a `seurat@meta.data$` column to use for subsetting the Seurat object.
 If NULL (default) uses the `@ident` slot.
 * `meta.data_corr_col`: Specify `seurat@meta.data$` column(s) for which to compute correlations with gene modules.
 Takes a character with a vector of `meta.data` column names e.g. `nUMI` or `c('nUMI', 'Age')`.
 For factor or character metadata, each levels is analysed as a dummy variable, so exercise caution.
 Defaults to `NULL`.